 You may think that such a palette looks boring, but it really helps to highlight the contour of each of the fixtures.
 The trims of the wainscot panels look beautiful with such a monochromatic color scheme.

-A unicolor palette is also effective in creating a clean and modern appearance.
+A unicolor palette is also effective in creating a clean and modern appearance, pastels colors can be the new trend.
 It tones down the traditional feel and creates a modern aesthetic in a place.

 However, it will be a bad choice if it’s a high-traffic room such as mudroom or the kitchen.
 When lots of people regularly use a room, the white paint is sure to catch stains and dirt.
 You can still use a light color, though.
 Just give the walls and wainscoting a semi-gloss or eggshell finish so that cleaning them becomes a breeze.